KKKK123454321/Sound-of-Music/README.md

 # Predict the rating of songs
+The final placement on the leaderboard: 7/68 (RMSE: 14.5).
+An improved version can achive a RMSE of 12 (1/68).

 ## 1. Introduction
 This report outlines the process undertaken to predict rating of songs based on their auditory features.
 This project was based on a dataset consisting of 19 features related to the property, the host and reviews of over 21000 songs.
 The goal was to develop a supervised machine learning model that resulted in the lowest root mean squared error (RMSE) on a previously unseen dataset of songs' features.